OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/defi/tokens.md

 ---
 title: tokens
-description: Detailed guidance on displaying trade-able tokens on Uniswap DEX including parameters, usage, and examples.
+description: "Detailed guidance on displaying trade-able tokens on Uniswap DEX including" parameters, usage, and examples.
 Useful for those interested in DeFi and cryptocurrency trading.
 keywords: